egarrr0808/FarmerMode/README.md

 - If monster spawn rates don't seem to increase, check that the `spawn-rate-multiplier` in the config is set to a value greater than 1.0

 ## Support
-For support or to report issues, please contact the server administrator.
-You can contact me through Discord : _egarrr.
+For support or to report issues you can contact me through Discord : _egarrr.